For Wednesday, Jan. 17

-* Program courses that are taken in an online format are subject to a distance education fee.
-A Specialized Allied Health Science Fee of $25 per credit hour will be applied to all Allied Health Science courses.
+* A Specialized Allied Health Science Fee of $25 per credit hour will be applied to all Allied Health Science courses.
 See Tuition and Fees link above.
 Liability insurance fee of $42.50 is added to all student accounts to cover mandatory insurance requirements.

 Total additional cost $660.00 (approximately)

 * EMT Graduates who successfully complete the National Registry of EMT examination are not required to complete the state background check or State of Tennessee licensure if they are planning on proceeding to the Advanced EMT course (within 120 days of graduation from EMT).